-Were it not for the TV, in all honesty, we’d have probably given up on everything this year.
+Were it not for the TV, in all honesty, we’d have probably given up on everything last year.

-While it’s possible to track the exact point in the year by the current TV obsession (when things got bad: Normal People; when things got truly terrible: Tiger King) there’s no denying that television has been one of the saving graces in 2020; the year of the unrelenting global pandemic.
+While it’s possible to track the exact point in the year by the current TV obsession (when things got bad: Normal People; when things got truly terrible: Tiger King) there’s no denying that television was one of the saving graces in 2020; the year of the unrelenting global pandemic.

 Whether we were switching on edgy, genre-pushing series like I May Destroy You, Small Axe or Industry, or whether people were getting a comforting blast of nostalgia from much older TV shows, for many people the small screen has been our constant, reliable companion through these troubled times.